Hazarapet/hazarapet.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Sr. Machine Learning Scientist at Picsart Inc.
+description: Staff Data Scientist at Grid Dynamics.

 profile:
   align: right